Velocidex/velociraptor-docs/content/docs/vql/_index.md

 FROM pslist()
 ```

-In this query the symbol `Name` in the outer query will be resolved
+In this query, the symbol `Name` in the outer query will be resolved
 from the rows emitted by `pslist()` but the second `Name` will be
 resolved from the row emitted by `pslist(pid=Ppid)` - or in other
 words, the parent's name.